 My theory on housework is, if the item doesn’t multiply, smell, catch fire, or block the refrigerator door, let it be.
 No one else cares.
 Why should you? – Erma Bombeck

-Unfortunately I have found very little that doesn’t multiply, smell, catch fire, or block the refrigerator, or some other important access point.
-No matter what you call it: household duties, home economics, domestic engineering, or home management; we women still spend more time doing it than men.
-According to the American Time Use Survey women spend 2.6 hours per day on household activities, compared to 2.1 hours for men.
+Unfortunately, I have found very little that doesn’t multiply, smell, catch fire, or block the refrigerator, or some other important access point.
+No matter what you call it: household duties, home economics, domestic engineering, or home management; Women still spend more time doing it than men.
+According to the American Time Use Survey, women spend 2.6 hours per day on household activities, compared to 2.1 hours for men.
 To add insult to injury, Forbes.com reported on a Norwegian study that revealed the divorce rate was higher in couples who shared homemaking duties equally.

 Shocking how much time women spend doing housework in this modern age of multiple electronic conveniences, isn’t it?
-True housework in the nineteenth century was astonishingly hard, full time work.
-And modern conveniences did relieve many back-breaking chores.
-Yet by the mid-twentieth century women spent more time housecleaning than their predecessors.
-By 2012 more women work outside of the home than ever, and still women spent more time performing household duties than in 2011.
+True housework in the nineteenth century was difficult, full-time work.
+And modern conveniences relieved many back-breaking chores.
+Yet by the mid-twentieth century, women spent more time cleaning than their predecessors.
+By 2012 more women work outside of the home than ever, and still, women spent more time performing household duties than in 2011.
 How can this be?

-I first suspected a something was amiss when, as a young woman, I lived alone in a one bedroom apartment.
-I was proud of that abode and cleaned it till it’s shine forced any who entered to wear sunglasses.
+I first suspected a something was amiss when, as a young woman, I lived alone in a one-bedroom apartment.
+I was proud of that abode and cleaned it till its shine forced any who entered to wear sunglasses.
 But there were problems.
 A single girl does not create much mess.
 Picking up, putting things away, a wipe here and there and it should be good, right?
 But, nnnoooo.
 Dust bunnies plagued me.
 Socks disappeared overnight.
-And woe betide the barefooted sleep walker expecting to step onto a warm carpet in the bathroom, for mystery of mysteries, the carpet moved to a different corner of the bathroom EVERY night.
+And woe betides the barefooted sleepwalker expecting to step onto a warm carpet in the bathroom, for mystery of mysteries, the carpet moved to a different corner of the bathroom EVERY night.

-Later, as a married woman my chores didn’t just double but were nearly quadrupled!
-Wishing to work smarter, not harder, I decided to uncover these mysteries and set up housework cams (long before someone stole my idea and called it a nanny cam).
+Later, as a married woman, my chores didn’t just double, they quadrupled!
+Wishing to work smarter, not harder, and determined to uncover these mysteries, I set up housework cams (long before someone stole my idea and called it a nanny cam).
 I viewed hours and hours of video and could see the dusty, soap scum aftermath and clutter appear mere hours after I’d cleaned, but I could not spy the culprit.
 At least, not until I slowed the camera speed way down.

-Armies of dust bunnies and legions of dust mites whirled around the room leaving eddies of filth behind them.
-I was certain they could be beat.
+Armies of dust bunnies and legions of dust mites whirled around the room, leaving eddies of filth behind them.
+I was certain I could beat them.
 I cleaned and dusted and vacuumed around the clock.
-Alas, I soon collapsed with housemaid fever, a rare and serious malady that starts with a stuffy head and quickly progresses to debilitating joint pain and oh-my-aching-backitis.
+Alas, I soon collapsed with housemaid fever, a rare and serious malady that starts with a stuffy head and quickly progresses to debilitating joint pain and oh-my-aching-back-itis.

-By the time I recovered my home was covered in filth and grime.
+By the time I recovered, filth and grime covered my home.
 It was time to get serious.
 I laid a dust bunny trap and caught one that very night!

 I interrogated the culprit.
-It took hours. but eventual the poor dust bunny confessed that he was actually nothing but a minion of the soap scum bubblers.
+It took hours.
+But eventually, the poor dust bunny confessed that he was nothing but a minion of the soap scum bubblers.

-More determined than ever to be rid of this plague, I devised a trap for the scum.
-Catching the darn things was a bit trickier than the dust bunnies, but I prevailed.
+More determined than ever to rid my home of this plague, I devised a trap for the scum.
+Catching the darn things was trickier than the dust bunnies, but I prevailed.
 Lest you follow my lead, heed my warning, interrogating a soap scum bubbler is not for the faint of heart.
 And after many days of devious interrogation efforts, I learned that even the scum were mere minions.
 He sent me in search of the notorious web-makers.

 Soon it wasn’t just Eve dropping a few crumbs.
 Adam began dropping things, too.
 From a few leftovers, it quickly grew to carelessly tossed togas, waste parchment, and stinky abandoned sandals.

 As if that weren’t bad enough, Adam and Eve did the same thing outside.
-Soon the creatures had to organize three shifts, working 24 a day in order to maintain the same garden-like quality to their home.
-Finally the creatures grew tired and resentful of the humans’ thoughtlessness.
-So the creatures got together and decided to go on strike.
+Soon the creatures had to organize three shifts, working 24 a day to maintain the same garden-like quality to their home.
+Finally, the creatures grew tired and resentful of the humans’ thoughtlessness.
+So the creatures got together and went on strike.

-During the strike things grew pretty grimy.
+During the strike, things grew grimy.
 The filth and clutter piled up.
 Adam and Eve were oblivious.
 So the creatures encouraged the soap scum bubblers and the dust bunnies to double their efforts.
-Soon, dust bunnies were piled knee high and the soap scum so thick that Adam could only get one foot in the tub.
-Eve screeched at the sight os so many dust bunnies.
+Soon, there were knee-high piles of dust bunnies and the soap scum so thick that Adam could only get one foot in the tub.
+Eve screeched at the sight of so many dust bunnies.
 Adam thundered at the soap scum.
 And the two of them dove into a mighty cleaning effort.
 They picked up and scrubbed and swept in a mad flurry.
-Unfortunately in their madness they didn’t see that they were throwing their friends the creatures out of the house.
+Unfortunately, in their madness, they didn’t see that they were throwing their friends, the creatures, out of the house.